The bite of teething

-I’ve always protested that I’m observant, in touch with my body and intuitive.
+I always that that I’m observant, in touch with my body and intuitive.
 It’s something I’ve always believed…. until I got pregnant.

 You see, I had no clue I was pregnant.
 Ridiculous really when you consider I had supersonic senses and a hankering for ice cold Coca-Cola at all given hours.
 But no, I was totally clueless.
 And so I discovered that my intuition was a little whack.

-So, I armed myself with a ‘Your baby week by week’ guide to parenting, to help me spot the signs that everyone else must find bloody obvious (it’s also the only parenting book I advise buying).
+So, I armed myself with a ‘Your baby week by week’ guide to parenting, to help me spot the signs that everyone else must find bloody obvious.

 Thank God I did, because I think I would have confused Boo’s teething for being hungry and overfed him until he was the size of a sumo.
 But thanks to the book, I knew the signs.
 It started with irritability, progressed to hand gnawing, and finally red cheeks and dribble.